remove_action( 'wp_head', 'adjacent_posts_rel_link_wp_head', 10, 0 );

 If you notice that a fitting has become loose, cracked, or corroded, it’s time to replace it.
 Always ensure that replacement fittings match the specifications of the original components to maintain system integrity.
 Regular inspection is key to identifying damaged parts early, which helps avoid sudden breakdowns.

-Upgrading to More Durable or Corrosion-Resistant Parts
+Upgrade to More Durable or Corrosion-Resistant parts.

 Minimizing Operational Disruptions and Safety Risks